-Choosing an engagement ring is a much more emotional rather than practical decision.
+Choosing an engagement ring is usually an emotional, rather than practical decision.
 The rings we wear symbolize so much and are the ultimate BuyMeOnce purchase since many of us wear our engagement and wedding rings our entire lives.

 My wedding is tomorrow, and I’ve become an expert on ring shopping over the past few months!
 But before I jet off on my honeymoon, I want to share with you the three tips I found most useful while searching for my own engagement and wedding rings.

 Finding Your Style